1021dev/viddo_flutter/README.md

 # viiddo-flutter

-Viiddo is developerd using Flutter.
+Viiddo is developed using Flutter.
 To run this repository, use flutter run inside that root directory.
 See the [getting started guide](https://flutter.dev/getting-started/) to install the `flutter` tool.